sblaplace/sblaplace.github.io/content/blog/tornado-death-risk-analysis/index.md

 ### This Is Happening Despite Obstacles

-This change is even more impressive when considering factors like the spread of mobile homes, which offer basically no protection, can whose residents can make up over 40% of fatalities in some cases.
-Also, nighttime and rain-wrapped tornadoes, which are much more difficult to see and to judge the path of from the ground, are becoming more common as well.
-In those cases, early warning systems can be the only way to know that the tornado is coming before it has arrived.
+This change is even more impressive when considering factors like the prevalence of vulnerable housing.
+Mobile homes, which offer significantly less protection than permanent structures, comprise a large share of housing in many tornado-prone states.
+According to **2024 American Community Survey 1-Year Estimates**, mobile homes account for **14.0%** of housing units in Mississippi, **12.8%** in South Carolina, **12.2%** in Louisiana, and **11.6%** in Alabama.
+Despite these structural vulnerabilities—where residents can account for a disproportionately high percentage of fatalities—overall death rates continue to decline.

+Additionally, environmental factors like nighttime and rain-wrapped tornadoes are becoming more common.
+These conditions make visual identification difficult or impossible, leaving early warning systems as the only line of defense.

 ## Methodology